 Ellis Brook flows seasonally from about June to October, depending on rainfall.
 The best time for wildflowers is from August to October, but a visit at any time of the year will reward the keen observer.

-Ellis Brook Valley has four great short walks ranging from easy to difficult: The Sixty Foot Falls trail, the Blue Wren ramble, the Eagle View trail, and the Easy Walk trail.
+Ellis Brook Valley has four great short walks ranging from easy to only moderately difficult: The Sixty Foot Falls trail, the Blue Wren ramble, the Eagle View trail, and the Easy Walk trail.

 Source of Information